ByAUJay

 B. Resolve and set royalties for a Rarible‑indexed collection

-• First, check if your NFT implements ERC‑2981 (royaltyInfo) and/or Rarible Royalties v2.
-If not, you can register collection‑wide recipients in the RoyaltiesRegistry via the verified proxy contracts (ETH/Polygon). (docs.rarible.org)
+- First things first, make sure your NFT is using ERC‑2981 (royaltyInfo) and/or Rarible Royalties v2.
+If it doesn't, you can still register your collection's recipients in the RoyaltiesRegistry using the verified proxy contracts on ETH or Polygon.
+Check it out here: (docs.rarible.org).

 C. Hard‑enforce royalties by design: deploy on RARI Chain